We are here, friends, to discuss the art of a finely prepared mountain breakfast.

-David Crockett Maples, a Tennessean who fought for the Union in the Civil War, opened a supply store in 1840 at the base of Mt.
+David Crockett Maples, a Tennessean who fought for the Union in the Civil War, opened a supply store when he returned from the war.
+It was located at the base of Mt.
 LeConte, where he and his wife, Mary (Ogle) Crockett earned a reputation for serving a hearty breakfast.

 Mr. Maples eventually lost his legs to frostbite while serving as a guide – no word on what happened to the guy he was guiding.

-Undeterred, Maples created wooden feet to put in his boots, strapped them to his legs and went on walking around with the help of a pair of canes until 1928 when he died at the age of 88.
+Undeterred, Maples created wooden feet to put in his boots, strapped them to his legs and went on walking around with the help of a pair of canes until 1928 when he passed away at the age of 88.

 Maples is more than deserving of having a Gatlinburg breakfast establishment named after him.
 But Maples Breakfast Camp apparently doesn’t have the same ring.

-It’s like opening a huge restaurant in Pigeon Forge called Dolly’s and having it dedicated to former Dolly Pentreath, the last known native speaker of the Cornish language who died in 1777.
+It’s like opening a huge restaurant in Pigeon Forge called Dolly’s and having it dedicated to former Dolly Pentreath, the last known native speaker of the Cornish language who passed away in 1777.